 Residents Maintain Autonomy

-In Heritage Green Rehab & Skilled Nursing, 14.66% Percentage of Patients
+In Heritage Green Rehab & Skilled Nursing, 17.68% of Patients

-This metric measures the percentage of long-term stay residents who needed additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and continence.
+Measures the percentage of long-term patients that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and bathing.

 Ability to Keep Residents Mobile

-In Heritage Green Rehab & Skilled Nursing, 18.82% Percentage of Residents
+In Heritage Green Rehab & Skilled Nursing, 18.21% of Residents

-This indicates the percentage of patients who maintained mobility over time.
-Retaining mobility is usually a good sign for residents' well-being.
+This is the percent of residents that were able to retain mobility over time.
+Optimizing mobility is usually a good sign for residents' well-being.

-This tells you the number of hospitalizations per thousand days of care.
-There is typically a correlation between avoiding hospitalizations and the quality of long-term care.
+This tells you the number of times residents are hospitalized per 1,000 days of care.
+There is a correlation between keeping patients out of the hospital and the overall quality of long-term care.

 Short-term Care: Rehospitalizations

-In Heritage Green Rehab & Skilled Nursing, 18.82 Percentage of Residents Rehospitalized
+In Heritage Green Rehab & Skilled Nursing, 18.21% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Heritage Green Rehab & Skilled Nursing, 8.77 Percentage of Patients
+In Heritage Green Rehab & Skilled Nursing, 10.85% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Heritage Green Rehab & Skilled Nursing, 74.71% Percentage of Resident
+In Heritage Green Rehab & Skilled Nursing, 83.44% of Resident